Wexford Festival Opera: Origins, 1951 to 1966

+1960s and 1970s

-Albert Rosen, a young conductor from Prague, began a long association with the company in 1965, and he went on to conduct eighteen Wexford productions.
-He was later appointed Principal Conductor of the RTÉ Symphony Orchestra and was Conductor Laureate at the time of his death in 1997.
+Albert Rosen, a young conductor from Prague, began a long association with the company in 1965, and he went on to conduct 18 Wexford productions.
+He was later appointed principal conductor of the RTÉ Symphony Orchestra and was conductor laureate at the time of his death in 1997.

-Brian Dickie, 1967 to 1973

 In 1967, Walter Legge, the EMI recording producer and founder of the Philharmonia Orchestra was asked to take over the running of the festival, but within a month of the appointment he suffered a severe heart attack and was obliged to withdraw.
-The 26-year-old former Trinity College student Brian Dickie took over the running of the Festival.
-A new era of outstanding singing emerged, with the first operas in Russian and Czech plus a new emphasis on the French repertory as represented by Delibes’ Lakmé in 1970 and Bizet's Les pêcheurs de perles in 1971.
+The 26-year-old former Trinity College student Brian Dickie took over the running of the festival.
+The first operas staged in this period included Russian and Czech operates, with a new emphasis on the French repertory as represented by Delibes’ Lakmé in 1970 and Bizet's Les pêcheurs de perles in 1971.

-Thomson Smillie, 1974 to 1978

-Dickie was persuaded to return to Glyndebourne, but his successor in 1974 was Thomson Smillie who came from the Scottish Opera.
-He maintained the three-opera format.
-Much neglected during this period, Massenet's operas quickly became his favourites, and Smillie staged Thaïs in his first season, starting a series of the composer's operas which included the rare Sapho produced in 2001.
+Dickie was persuaded to return to Glyndebourne, and his successor in 1974 was Thomson Smillie who came from the Scottish Opera.
+Smillie maintained the three-opera format.
+Massenet's operas became his favourites, and Smillie staged Thaïs in his first season, starting a series of the composer's operas which included the rare Sapho produced in 2001.
 In 1976, Britten's The Turn of the Screw was presented along with a rarity in Cimarosa's one-man piece Il maestro di cappella.
-Other rare Italian operas of the 18th century were presented in 1979 and subsequent years.
+Other lesser-known Italian operas of the 18th century were presented in 1979 and subsequent years.

-Adrian Slack, 1979 to 1981
+1980s and early 1990s

-Adrian Slack concentrated on mainly Italian opera.
+Adrian Slack, who took over the running of the festival in 1979, concentrated on mainly Italian opera.
 There were some exception such as Handel's Orlando, Floyd's Of Mice and Men and Mozart's Zaide.
-Spontini's La vestale was memorable for the incident involving the entire company slipping on a steeply raked, smoothly finished stage, as described by Bernard Levin.
+During Spontini's La vestale there was an incident in which the entire company slipping on a steeply raked, smoothly finished stage, as described by Bernard Levin.

-Elaine Padmore, 1982 to 1994

-Elaine Padmore had been a BBC opera producer and had supervised transmissions of the productions for BBC Radio 3 and, during her tenure as artistic director, a wide spectrum of music and singers with many remarkable productions made appearances at Wexford.
-Sergei Leiferkus was introduced to audiences outside Russia along with many other newcomers such as the American dramatic soprano Alessandra Marc during her era.
-Other outstanding productions included newcomer Francesca Zambello's two productions, the first of Donizetti's L'assedio di Calais in 1991 and Tchaikovsky's Cherevichki in 1993.

-A new idea introduced by Padmore in 1982 was the "Operatic Scenes", the presentation of excerpts from operas.
+Elaine Padmore took over from Slack in 1982.
+Padmore had been a BBC opera producer and had supervised transmissions of the productions for BBC Radio 3.
+Padmore introduced audiences to the works of Sergei Leiferkus.
+Other newcomers, such as the American dramatic soprano Alessandra Marc, were involved during Padmore's tenure at the festival.
+Other productions included newcomer Francesca Zambello's two productions, the first of Donizetti's L'assedio di Calais in 1991 and Tchaikovsky's Cherevichki in 1993.
+One of the ideas introduced by Padmore in 1982 was the "Operatic Scenes", the presentation of excerpts from operas.
 This provided a lower-cost alternative for younger audience members as well as offering more work to the chorus, and the idea proved to be very successful.

 Michael William Balfe's The Rose of Castile, directed by Nicolette Molnár and designed by John Lloyd Davies, was revived in a professional production in early 1991 to commemorate the festival's 40th anniversary.